Find news, events, articles, videos, and more that answer your questions and keep you up-to-date.

 Stay informed on compliance updates

-Greg: Hi I’m Greg Coombus and today we’re going to spend our time discussing the right way to start your own restaurant.
+Greg: Hi, I’m Greg Corombos and today we’re going to spend our time discussing the right way to start your own restaurant.
 Of course some of the same principles apply to restaurants as they do to any small business, but there are some unique aspects to keep in mind for restaurants as well.

-Our guest today is Pabir Nijjar who took over a floundering pizza restaurant in California, ran it for six years and turned it into the hottest pizza place in town.
+Our guest today is Palbir Nijjar who took over a floundering pizza restaurant in California, ran it for six years, and turned it into the hottest pizza place in town.
 Mr. Nijjar is now founder and president of Smart Path Wealth Management.
-Pabir thank you very much for being with us.
+Palbir, thank you very much for being with us.

 Greg: Why did you decide to jump into the pizza business?

-Pabir: I came from a small business background where my father was in the trucking business, and I was wrapping up undergraduate.
+Palbir: I came from a small business background where my father was in the trucking business, and I was wrapping up undergraduate [work].
 The timing was during the dot-com bust, and there weren’t a lot of jobs out there.
 The ones that were out there weren’t paying very well.

 So I had the entrepreneur bug, and actually worked at a pizza place throughout college, and always looked at it as something I could do better than the place I was working.
 One day I was reading through the paper, and saw an ad for a restaurant for sale that I used to visit quite often, and jumped on it.
 I got some funding from my father who was willing to help me out.
 I was 22 and got into the restaurant business.